vngrs-ai/vnlp/pp/turkish_embeddings/ReadMe.md

 	- Word2Vec: https://meliksahturker.s3.us-east-2.amazonaws.com/turkish-embeddings/trained_models/Word2Vec_small.zip
 	- FastText: https://meliksahturker.s3.us-east-2.amazonaws.com/turkish-embeddings/trained_models/FastText_small.zip

 - All tokens are converted to lowercase.
-Punctuations are numbers are NOT removed.
+Punctuations and numbers are NOT removed.
 Every numeric character is converted to 0 so should you when using these embeddings.
 E.g. "10-05-2010" becomes "00-00-0000".

 - Trained on a corpus of 32 GBs, made of 288 million sentences and 4.07 billion words consisting of:
 	- OSCAR